 4. Try a Stock Simulator

-Many brokers offer stock simulators that let you manage a mock portfolio with no actual money involved.
+Many brokers offer paper trading tools and stock simulators that let you manage a mock portfolio with no actual money involved.
 While your real money grows in low risk investments, try out a few riskier portfolios on a simulator.

 Going through the motions of trading without risking any money won’t earn you anything, but you’ll learn a lot about the mechanics of trading and stock movements.
 Familiarity is a great way to overcome fear.